Endothyrella plectostoma

-Endothyrella plectostoma is a species of air-breathing land snail, a terrestrial pulmonate gastropod mollusk in the family Plectopylidae.
+Endothyrella plectostoma is a species of air-breathing land snail, a terrestrial pulmonate gastropod mollusc in the family Plectopylidae.

 Taxonomy

 Endothyrella plectostoma is the type species of the genus Endothyrella.
 This species was described under the name Helix plectostoma by William Henry Benson in 1836.
 It was the first described species that is currently placed in the family Plectopylidae.

 Distribution

 The distribution of Endothyrella plectostoma includes India, Bangladesh and Myanmar.
 It is the only species from the genus Endothyrella that was reported from Myanmar.

 Description

 The most important shell characters for identification of Endothyrella plectostoma include: very narrow umbilicus; there are five rows of hairs; there is present horizontal parietal plica.

 Endothyrella plectostoma has a very small, sinistral shell with very narrow umbilicus.
 The dorsal surface is conical.
 Hairs are standing in five rows on the body whorl.
 Palatal plicae is more or less straight.
 The 4th and 5th plica is divided.
 The lamella is slightly curved, with short lower and long upper elongation in anterior direction.
 There are two denticles posteriorly, one above and one below.

 The width of the shell is 8.1–9.0 mm.
 The height of the shell is 4.6–5.1 mm.